 Parallel Our Lord's Wedding to the Church

 In ancient Israel there was no dating (fornicating) or dancing (hugging set to music).
-A man simply bought his wife from the girl's father.
+A man simply bought his wife from the girl's father, who performed the ceremony (not a minister).
 Either the son himself chose his bride (Gen.29:15-30), or the father chose a bride for his son (Ju.
 14:1-10; John 6:44), or the father's servant chose (Gen.24).
 "You have not chosen me, but I have chosen you" (John 15:16).
 Choosing was based on "family background," "stock," or "pedigree" and learning (Yoma 71a).

 The man approached the girl's father and older brothers.
 A betrothal contract (SHITRE ERUSIN or KETUBAH) was laid out and a "BRIDE-PRICE" (MOHAR -- Gen.31:14-16; Ex.22:17; Ruth 4:5; 1 Sam.
 18:25; Gen.34:12; Judges 1:12; Joshua 15:16-17) was discussed.
 The KETUBAH states the bride price, the promises of the groom, and the rights of the bride.
 The groom promises to work for her, to honor, support and maintain her in truth, to provide food, clothing, and necessities, and to live together with her as husband and wife.
+A patriarchal marriage is a contract between the boy and the girl's father.
+The father gives the girl to the boy in a public ceremony, and transfers his liability to the boy.
+In Hebrew law, a female must be taken care of from cradle to grave.
 The Ketubah was the unalienable right of the bride and must be executed and signed prior to the wedding ceremony.
 As 2 Corinthians 1:20 says, "For all the promises of God in him are yea, and in him Amen."

 The BRIDE PRICE was to compensate the father for the loss of his daughter.
+The BRIDE PRICE transferred guardianship of the female from father to husband.
 The minimum BRIDE PRICE was 50 pieces of silver (Deut.22:29).
+Maximum was seven years' wages (Gen. 29:18).
 The father was not allowed to touch the principal, but was entitled to the interest on the money for life.
 Laban violated this law (Gen.31:15).
 If the man was permanently injured, or died, or wrongly divorced his wife, the principal was the property of the woman.
 Otherwise she was not allowed to touch it.
 In that day and society, women were not able to support themselves and had to rely on either father or husband.

 If the PRICE was high enough and the father approved, the maiden was called in.
 The young man would set a CUP of WINE in front of a woman as the proposal (Luke 22:17-18; Mark 14:23-25; Matt.26:27-29).
 If she approved (Jer.
 2:2-3), both she and the groom drank the wine as a toast.
 "Can you drink the CUP I am going to drink?"
 (Matt.20:22) James and John replied, "We can" (20:22).
 The price was so high that Christ asked the Father, "If thou be willing, remove this cup from me" (Luke 22:42).
 Later in the marriage ceremony, two CUPS of WINE are shared.
 The cup of joy is thus doubled.
 The cup of sacrifice is halved.
 Both bride and groom signed after the groom paid the BRIDE PRICE to her father.
 Christ paid with his life on PASSOVER.
 The cup of wine sealed the covenant.
 When she accepted, she was "BOUGHT with a PRICE" (1 Cor.6:20; 7:23; 1 Pet.
 1:18-19).